Maintenance Mode + Best Buy and the Jawbone Up

 It tracks your movement.

 You can set it up to record a workout for you using the stopwatch setting.
 You can use it as a smart alarm for the mornings or for “power naps”.
 If you give it a time frame, it will wake you up based on when you enter your lightest sleep.
 That means you’re less likely to be totally spaced out and groggy when you wake up.
 Which is me every single morning.
 I generally wake up like someone just punched me in the face.
 This is so much better.
-I really and truly did not believe that it could actually track my sleep.
+I really and truly did not believe that it could actually track my sleep, but it totally does.
 But then Maddux had a really bad night (see above) and I remembered to note the times that he woke us up.
 Yep, the UP got it right.
 That first orange bar was a short little fussy spell he had.
 I didn’t get out of bed and yet the app told me I was awake then.
 Insane.
 The longer orange bar is when I had to get up and rock him.
 I assumed it would just show that one since I actually had to get up and walk.
 I can’t believe it tracked both times.
 This thing is genius.
 It’s also really, really easy to use.
 Love that.
 There’s only one button and yet you can control several different things.

 I have been wearing this for two weeks and while I haven’t been doing much working out, it has helped me see patterns in my behavior.
 The days I do work out have been after really good nights of sleep.
 I also walk more in general after sleeping through the night.
 I know that’s not mind blowing news, but I honestly thought I was one of those people who didn’t “need” as much sleep.
 Nope.
 I’m human, apparently.
 I’m really working on getting a full night’s sleep now.
 I have a horrible habit of staying up for absolutely no reason.
 I’ve got to cut that crap out.
 Hopefully, seeing how it’s affecting me will help.
 Another thing that will help with both moving and sleeping, is that you can build teams.
 You choose what information you share with your team, but I chose to just lay it all out there.
 It’s a great way to stay accountable.
 It’s embarrassing to share that you went to bed at 2:00 am, ate donuts all day, and took about 300 steps.
 You can track and share all of these things through the mobile app.
 Which makes it much less likely that you’ll want to have a day like that.
 Let’s be real.